lockss/lockss-rtd-manual/docs/installing/k3s.rst

    .. important::

       Generally, when this checker fails, there is something worth investigating and fixing.
 However in some cases, the checker complains about a problem that has since been resolved in K3s, or that does not actually prevent K3s from working.
-If this checker fails, see :doc:`/troubleshooting/k3s` for guidance.
+If this checker fails, see :ref:`When the K3s Configuration Checker Fails` for guidance.

 ----